An App for People Who Learn Hard Things

 Studies on metacognition demonstrate that effective learners actively monitor breakdowns in comprehension and take corrective action.
 Converting uncertainty into targeted questions improves attention and retention.
 When confusion becomes a defined problem rather than a vague feeling, the brain allocates effort far more efficiently.

 Select a topic and enter Focus Mode to work only on the questions that belong to it.
-Use Write Mode to build and refine your understanding in a clean, full-screen workspace.
-Switch to Think Mode to interrogate those same questions through structured depth prompts, one at a time.
+Write Mode gives you a clean, full-screen workspace for building and refining your written understanding per question.
+Think Mode walks you through all six depth prompts, one question at a time, with no other interface in view.

 The science